 The peer-reviewed published research clearly shows that compliance with Federal Communications Commission (FCC) regulations regarding human exposure to radiofrequency does not ensure the safety of students and staff.
-More protective regulations to mitigate, monitor, investigate, and educate are moving forward in the U.S. and internationally.
+More protective regulations to mitigate, monitor, investigate, and educate are moving forward in the U.S. and internationally5.
 In addition, PTAs and teacher unions are now responding to the strong recommendations by medical organizations, such as the American Academy of Pediatrics, by educating and supporting policy and resolutions on minimizing cell tower, cell phone and wireless radiation in classrooms.

-Wireless Radiofrequency and Powerline ELF Non ionizing Electromagnetic Radiation are Classified as Class 2 B Possible Carcinogen by the World Health Organization
+Wireless Radio Frequency (RF) and Powerline Magnetic field Extremely low Frequency Non-ionizing Electromagnetic Radiation are Classified as Class 2 B Possible Carcinogen by the World Health Organization

-Both magnetic field (2002) and radiofrequency radiation (2011) were classifiedas a Group 2B possible carcinogen by the World Health Organization International Agency for Research on Cancer (IARC).
-However, since these determinations years ago, the published peer-reviewed scientific evidence has significantly increased-- clearly showing these types of non-ionizing electromagnetic radiation have adverse effects at emission levels governments currently allow.
+Both magnetic field (2002) and radiofrequency radiation (2011) were classified^{6,7}as a Group 2B possible carcinogen by the World Health Organization International Agency for Research on Cancer (IARC).
+However, since these determinations years ago, the published peer-reviewed scientific evidence has significantly increased-- clearly showing these types of non-ionizing electromagnetic radiation have adverse effects at emission levels governments currently allow.^{8,9,10,11}

-Current published research has documented that the evidence is robust to now determine that RF is a proven human carcinogen.
+Current published research has documented that the evidence is robust to now determine that RF is a proven human carcinogen. ^{12,13,14}

-Numerous published scientific reports recommend that the public, especially children and pregnant women, reduce their exposure to non-ionizing electromagnetic radiation in order to protect their health- including the frequencies that range from extremely low frequency fields, to all wireless and the higher frequencies of 5G.15,16,17,18,19,20,21,22,23
+Numerous published scientific reports recommend that the public, especially children and pregnant women, reduce their exposure to non-ionizing electromagnetic radiation in order to protect their health- including the frequencies that range from extremely low frequency fields, to all wireless and the higher frequencies of 5G. ^{15,16,17,18,19,20,21,22,23}